On this page

 - Generally less bright than wired alternatives

-- May not provide consistent illumination on cloudy days
+- Inconsistent illumination on cloudy days

 Key Factors to Consider When Choosing Pool Lights